 You may also like: Home studio recording—everything you need to record

 FL Studio also features powerful musical instrument digital interface (MIDI) editing tools, and comes bundled with a wide selection of virtual instruments and audio effects.
 This makes the program quite attractive to electronic artists who want to build their instrument and audio plugins libraries, all while retaining control over MIDI and effect automation.
+FL Studio is great for people who like to write as they record, because of the ease and flexibility of the program’s loop functions.

 Pro Tools is a powerful program for working with live instruments